COVID-19 pandemic in Bahrain: January 2021 - April 2021

-May 2021 - Present
+May 2021 - July 2021

+May 2021 coincided with the second wave of COVID-19 cases in the country, resulting in weekly positivity rates of more than 20,000 cases in late May with a corresponding peak mortality of 152 during the same month.

 Between 1 January and 31 May 2021, 665 people died from COVID-19 of whom 90% were unvaccinated.
 On June 1, the number of ICU admissions for COVID-19 patients totaled at 326, of whom 83% were unvaccinated.
 The Ministry of Health also announced raising the country's daily vaccination capabilities to 31,000 patients a day.
-On 3 June 2021, the country's National Health Regulatory Authority approved Sotrovimab, a monoclonal antibody, for emergency use in mild to moderate COVID-19 patients.
+On 3 June 2021, the country's National Health Regulatory Authority approved Sotrovimab, a monoclonal antibody, for emergency use in mild to moderate severity COVID-19 patients.
+This was offered part of the country's new outpatient COVID-19 therapeutics clinic program, alongside the use of nirmatrelvir/ritonavir (Paxlovid) to reduce disease morbidity and strain on the healthcare sector.
 In the same month, Bahrain's sovereign wealth fund Mumtalakat signed a memorandum of understanding with Russian Direct Investment Fund and Binnopharm to manufacture and export the Sputnik V vaccine in the MENA region.

 In June 2021, a number of newspapers reported that Bahrain is planning to role out a booster shot of the Pfizer vaccine for the elderly and health-compromised individuals who already received the Sinopharm BIBP vaccine.
 Despite the purported lack of efficacy from the Chinese vaccine to protect those populations from illness, the nation was able to reduce infections 8-fold from May 29 to June 23, 2021, mostly through the use of the Sinopharm vaccine.

+By the end of July 2021, approximately 1 million people in Bahrain received 2 doses of a COVID-19 vaccine accounting for 70% of the eligible population at the time.
+The estimated daily death rate at this time was 0.03 per 100,000 people.

+August 2021 - August 2022

+Case positivity rates continued to decline from the summer of 2021 until January 2022 when a surge of cases were detected of the novel Omicron variant.
+The first Omicron case was detected in December 2021 in the country.
+By February 2022, over 100,000 cases of COVID-19 was reported in Bahrain with 14 deaths.
+The overall case fatality rate with the Omicron variant in Bahrain was significantly lesser compared to the Delta variant; this was thought to be due to the now-immunised population and that the Omicron variant was itself less virulent.
+Another wave of COVID-19 hit Bahrain in June 2022 with 13,000 weekly cases being reported at the time although with no significant change to the weekly mortality rate.

+Bahrain suspended its traffic light system of quarantine and public health measures in March 2022.

+In July 2022, the World Health Organization praised Bahrain's response to the COVID-19 pandemic and announced a case study into the Kingdom's response to identify learning points for future pandemics.